kdaisho/global-countdown/README.md

 # JavaScript Countdown Timer
-JavaScript Countdown timer allows you to implement a countdown in your web site.
+JavaScript Countdown timer allows you to implement a countdown widget in your website.
 It displays the same remaining time everywhere even in different time zones.
-As this is done by only JavaScript and no server side language are involved, usage is quite easy.
-However due to nature of the language, JS Countdown relies on client's system time to calculate remaining time.
-This means it doesn't function properly if client's system time was set inccorect.
-But having said that, if you imagine how many of devices connect to internet today could keep wrong hours, you can tell the chances are small enough to be ignored.
+As this is done by JavaScript only and no server side language are involved, implementation is quite easy.
+However due to nature of the language, JavaScript Countdown has to rely on client's system time to calculate remaining time.
+This means it doesn't function properly if client's system time was set incorrect.
+Having said that, imagine how many devices being connected to internet at all time could keep wrong hours, you'll agree the chances are small enough to be ignored.
+JavaScript Countdown has been used by one of the largest Canadian apparel company more than 18 months. (as of May, 2018)

 ## Installation
-You can clone countdown.min.js (or countdown.js) in dist/js folder then reference it in html.
+You can clone or download the repository.
+Reference dist/js/countdown.js (or countdown.min.js) in your html.

 ````html
 <script src="countdown.min.js"></script>